 The majority of the Company's assets and liabilities have been classified as financial instruments in accordance with IAS 32 "Financial Instruments: Presentation".
-The Company's financial instruments comprise a mortgage portfolio, cash liquid resources, an embedded derivative, interest-bearing loans and borrowings and various other receivables and payables that arise directly from its operations.
+The Company's financial instruments comprise a mortgage portfolio (Financial assets held at fair value through profit or loss (Financial assets FVTPL)), cash liquid resources, an embedded derivative, interest-bearing loans and borrowings (Financial liabilities designated at fair value through profit or loss (Financial liabilities FVTPL)) and various other receivables and payables that arise directly from its operations.